Murfreesboro, Tennessee: Parks and recreation

 Cannonsburgh Village is a reproduction of what a working pioneer village would have looked like from the period of the 1830s to the 1930s.
 Visitors can view the grist mill, school house, doctor's office, Leeman House, Caboose, Wedding Chapel, and other points of interest.
 It is also home to the World's Largest Cedar Bucket.

 Old Fort Park is a 50 acre park which includes baseball fields, tennis courts, children's playground, an 18-hole championship golf course, picnic shelters and bike trail.

 Barfield Crescent Park is a 430 acre facility with eight baseball fields, 7 mi of biking/running trails, an 18-hole championship disc golf course, and ten picnic shelters.

 Murfreesboro Greenway System is a system of greenways with 12 mi of paved paths and 11 trail heads.
-In 2013, the city council approved a controversial 25-year "master plan" to extend the system by adding 173 miles worth of new greenways, bikeways and blueways at an estimated cost of $104.8 million.
+In 2013, the city council approved a controversial 25-year "master plan" to extend the system by adding 173 mi worth of new greenways, bikeways and blueways at an estimated cost of $104.8 million.

-Government
+Government and politics

-The city council has six members, all elected at-large for four-year terms, on staggered schedules with elections every two years.
+The city council has six members, all elected at-large to four-year terms, on staggered schedules with elections every two years.
 The mayor is also elected at large.
 City council members have responsibilities for various city departments.